32-Bit apps no longer working on macOS Catalina. What can you do?

 What are 32-bit apps?

 These applications date back to the days when computers ran on 32-bit processors and had 32-bit operating systems.
-While often described in terms of speed and power, the real difference between 32-bit and 64-bit whether it’s applications operating systems, or CPUs, is the amount of memory they can address.
+While often described in terms of speed and power, the real difference between 32-bit and 64-bit is the application’s operating systems or CPUs — the amount of memory they can address.
 32-bit apps can only address 4GB of RAM, so that is the maximum amount of RAM they can use.

 Why has Apple stopped supporting 32-bit apps